redbrick/governance/constitution.md

 ## 4 Governing Executive Committee

 4.1 The Society shall have a Governing Executive Committee (the Committee).
-4.2 The Committee shall run the Society on behalf of its members and in accordance with the aims and objectives and in compliance with the regulations set down by the Societies and Publications Committee.
+4.2 The Committee shall run the Society on behalf of its members and in accordance with the aims and objectives and in compliance with the regulations set down by the Clubs Societies and Publications Committee Societies Committee.
 4.3 Although decisions should be arrived at by the consensus of the Committee (where possible), committee decisions shall be decided by a majority vote.
 In the event of a tie, the Chairperson shall have the casting vote.
 4.4 A quorum shall be 2/3 of the Committee members.
 4.5 The Committee shall consist of: